Laf111/CEMU-Batch-Framework/README.md

 ## The main purpose of BatchFW is:

-- Handle more than one user/save and for Wii-U owners, sync CEMU with the Wii-U (accounts, saves)
+- Handle more than one user/save and for Wii-U owners, sync CEMU with the Wii-U (accounts, saves);
 - Making easier the installation of many versions of CEMU to launch your games (keeping as stable as possible for your games and your rig);
-- Switch freely from a version of CEMU to another for a given game, and play with the same data you had on the first one.
+- Switch freely from a version of CEMU to another for a given game, and play with the same data you had on the first one;
 - Switch from game to game and automatically have all your data saved or restored on a given version of the CEMU emulator;
-- Check new release before updating your main install
+- Check new release before updating your main install;
-- Make your loadiine games library portable;
+- Make your loadiine games library portable.

 ## How it works: